Regenerative medicine: In dentistry

 A diagram of a human tooth.
 Stem cells are located in the pulp in the center.

 Regenerative medicine has been studied by dentists to find ways that damaged teeth can be repaired and restored to obtain natural structure and function.
 Dental tissues are often damaged due to tooth decay, and are often deemed to be irreplaceable except by synthetic or metal dental fillings or crowns, which requires further damage to be done to the teeth by drilling into them to prevent the loss of an entire tooth.

 Researchers from King's College London have created a drug called Tideglusib that claims to have the ability to regrow dentin, the second layer of the tooth beneath the enamel which encases and protects the pulp (often referred to as the nerve).

 Animal studies conducted on mice in Japan in 2007 show great possibilities in regenerating an entire tooth.
 Some mice had a tooth extracted and the cells from bioengineered tooth germs were implanted into them and allowed to grow.
 The result were perfectly functioning and healthy teeth, complete with all three layers, as well as roots.
 These teeth also had the necessary ligaments to stay rooted in its socket and allow for natural shifting.
 They contrast with traditional dental implants, which are restricted to one spot as they are drilled into the jawbone.

 A person's baby teeth are known to contain stem cells that can be used for regeneration of the dental pulp after a root canal treatment or injury.
 These cells can also be used to repair damage from periodontitis, an advanced form of gum disease that causes bone loss and severe gum recession.
 Research is still being done to see if these stem cells are viable enough to grow into completely new teeth.
 Some parents even opt to keep their children's baby teeth in special storage with the thought that, when older, the children could use the stem cells within them to treat a condition.
+Clinical studies conducted have reported usage of patients own dental pulp stem cells, aiding faster healing of orthodontic bone defects when transplanted using polymer scaffold carriers.